SeriousSoftware/ScalaJS-Asynchronous-Workflows/README.md

 ## In conclusion
 I was inspired by [Designing Front End Applications with core.async](http://go.cognitect.com/core_async_webinar_recording) about Clojure go blocks with core.async library.
-And I want to proof that [Scala.JS](scala-js.org) have at least the same or even better capabilities as ClosureScript.
+And I want to proof that [Scala.JS](scala-js.org) has at least the same or even better capabilities as ClosureScript.

 ## Copyrights
 AsyncWorkflow.scala 2015-09-11 Asynchronous Workflows